Mohamed-attia98/ITI-Graduation-Project/README.md

 - Database Design
   - Designed and created an Entity-Relationship (ER) Diagram and mapping to model the database.
   - Implemented a database using Microsoft SQL Server and added stored procedures, views, functions, and triggers to ensure data consistency and integrity.
+- Stored Procedures
+  - created 24 stored procedures that allow customers to view and search for products, place orders, and perform other actions.
+Additionally, business analysts can use     the procedures to view key performance indicators (KPIs) such as sales and profits.
 - Data warehouse Design
   - Designed and Implemented a star schema data warehouse in sql server
   - Created data pipelines to load the data into the data warehouse